NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/App.rst

     :param task: :class:`RenderTask<NatronEngine.RenderTask>`

 Starts rendering the given *task*.
-This is a blocking call, meaning that this function returns only when the rendering is finished (from failure or success).
+This is a blocking call only in background mode.
+A blocking render means that this function returns only when the render finishes (from failure or success).

 This function should only be used to render with a Write node or DiskCache node.